akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry roared again, and the harp struck up a new tune – a livelier one, for dancing.

+Matilda watched Beatrice move between the tables, noting that she poured wine for the men without spillage, the manner with she addressed the servants, and the occasional glance at Godfrey when she thought no one was looking.
+The Queen said nothing, but her expression was thoughtful.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

 ## Chapter 20 - The Fathers’ Bargain

-Later, when the meal was done and the fire had been built up, Henry sent everyone away.
-He sat alone with Harold in the small circle of light.
+Later, when the meal was done and the fire had been built up, and Godfrey had taken Beatrice for a stroll, Henry sent most of the servants away.
+He sat with Harold near the hearth.
+Matilda remained, seated a little apart, her hands folded.

-They talked a little of *that boy Clito across the water*, and how the *young lions* would soon forget *the conquest of England*, some of them caring more for *who had the pointiest shoes* and other latest trends.
+They talked a little of *that boy Clito across the water*, and how the *young lions* would soon forget *the days of the conquest of England*, and *care more for who had the pointiest shoes,* and other fashionable trends.

 Henry leaned back, contentedly, his broad shoulders relaxing against the wall.
 “It is good to sit with old friends, but your eyes betray you, Rauthulfr.
 Speak your words.”